mannbro/PiPicoXFS5152CE/README.md

 # PiPicoXFS5152CE
 ## Description
-XFS5152CE Is a highly integrated speech synthesis chip, enabling Chinese, English speech synthesis; and integrates voice encoding and decoding functions, enabling users to record and play back; in addition, also integrates innovative lightweight voice recognition, support 30 Command word recognition, and supports the user's command word custom needs.
+XFS5152CE Is a highly integrated speech synthesis chip hat enables Chinese and English speech synthesis.
+It integrates voice encoding and decoding functions, enabling users to record and play back.
+In addition, it also integrates innovative lightweight voice recognition, support 30 Command word recognition, and supports the user's command word custom needs.

 This is a Micropython library for implementing text-to-speech with the XFS5152CE chip using I2C.
 It has been tested on Raspberry Pi Pico.

-Functitonality other than text-to-speech is not implemented.
+Functitonality other than text-to-speech, such as voice recognition, is not implemented.

 Only I2C is supported.
 SPI or UART are not supported by the library even though the chip supports them.

 ## Functionality
 The library has functionality to send text to the XFS5152CE for voice output.